 Silver Petticoat Award: Most Swoon-Worthy Declarations of Love

-Where to Watch: Stream on STARZ/STARZ on Amazon, and Direct TV.
-You can rent/buy on Digital and DVD.
+Where to Watch: Stream on MAX GO and Cinemax Amazon Channel.
+You can also rent/buy it on Digital and DVD.

 #1 Pride and Prejudice (1995)